Kristofer J. Jones, MD

 When the articular cartilage in your knee begins to wear out and you lose the smooth gliding surface as a result, it can not only cause pain but change the way your knee functions.
 In most cases, early treatment is important in preventing worsening of the damage and causing more severe pain and complications.
 If you’re experiencing knee problems, like pain, stiffness, clicking, or popping, contact Dr. Kristofer J. Jones in Los Angeles or book an appointment online for a complete examination and treatment plan today.
+While located in Westwood, we are proud to serve surrounding areas such as Santa Monica, Brentwood, Century City, Culver City, Downtown, and Sherman Oaks.

 There’s more than one kind of cartilage, but transplants are designed to repair articular or hyaline cartilage, which lines the bones to create a smooth, slippery surface and allows for full range of motion in your knee.
 Damage to your articular cartilage compromises this smooth surface, changing the way your knee functions and often causing pain and discomfort.